 When you drive by a home with a "For Sale" sign that also has a "Sale Pending" label on it, that typically means the terms for sale of the property are in place and finalized.
 At least a few weeks spans the time from when a homeowner accepts a purchase offer and the time the buyer closes on his loan and the purchase.

 The phrase "under contract" is used by a seller's real estate agent to communicate to a buyer's agent that a property does have an agreed-upon contract in place, but contingencies are in place before the sale becomes final.
 Contingencies are conditions that the buyer or seller agrees to meet before the sale is binding.
-Buyers often include a contingency for a loan approval to finance a house.
-Some ask that the sale is contingent upon the sale of their own home by a specific date.
-For the sale to become final, the contingencies must usually be met or the parties must agree to nullify them.
+For example, common contingencies include financing approval, a home appraisal and a buyer's inspection.

 The key to a new buyer having a chance at a home under contract, but with contingencies, is a kick-out clause.
 Many sellers that accept a contract with major contingencies, such as the sale of the buyer's home, include this clause.
 It typically states that if another buyer's offer is accepted, the contracted buyer has a certain time period to meet the contingencies, nullify the contingencies or void the sale.

 Another major difference between the sale pending and under-contract scenarios is that seller agents will often continue to lightly market a home with a contingent contract, while they usually shut down promotion when a sale is imminent.